northbright/Notes/hardware/vlan-settings-for-h3c-router-and-ubnt-uap.md

 * Devices of SSID for guests should **NOT** access other devices.

 #### Solution
+Use VLAN.
+Configure port-based VLAN on H3C router.
-Use VLAN based on LAN.
+Configure tag-based VLAN on UBNT UAP-AC-Lite APs.

 * VLAN 1(default created)
   * IP: `192.168.1.1`.